dentarg/auth0-blog/_posts/2017-09-11-javascript-for-microcontrollers-and-iot-part-5.markdown

 ## The Example
 For our example we will turn once more to our sensor hub example.
 However, we will use the version from the third post and build on top of that.
 The sensor hub example from our third post does the following:

 - It continually monitors each sensor looking for critical conditions.
-If a critical condition is detected it sends an alarm event to the the Particle Cloud.
+If a critical condition is detected, it sends an alarm event to the the Particle Cloud.
 - It periodically sends a report of the sensors' current values to a local server.

 For this post we will change the example to do the following:

 - It will continually monitor each sensor looking for critical conditions.
-If a critical condition is detected it will send a HTTP request to a Webtask.
+If a critical condition is detected, it will send a HTTP request to a Webtask.
 - It will periodically send a report to the same Webtask regardless of a critical condition using a HTTP request.

 Webtasks require TLS, so all HTTP requests will be encrypted.